Pencils0101001101001010/captivity-full-stack/app/(vendor)/vendor.md

 [x] The social Link is not showing for the vendor-customer

 [x] The vendor customer cant see the product categories that the vendor created.

+[] Dynamic Pricing is not working on the create product form